rolandgg/nimIBApi/README.md

 # nimIBApi
 This is a Nim (www.nim-lang.org) client for the Interactive Brokers TraderWorkstation/Gateway API.
-It is a native implementation of the TCP-socket messaging protocol and not a wrapper of the official C++ API, thus avoiding its implementation flaws (like messages potentially getting stuck in an internal buffer).
+It is a native implementation of the TCP socket messaging protocol and not a wrapper of the official C++ API, thus avoiding its implementation flaws (like messages potentially getting stuck in an internal buffer).

-The client uses Nim's single-threaded async I/O framework to wrap the asyncronous, streaming socket communication and expose a RESTlike API.
+The client uses Nim's single-threaded async I/O framework to wrap the asyncronous, streaming socket communication and exposes a RESTlike API.

+This project is work in progress.
+So far, the following functionality is supported:

+*Receive account data
+*Query contract details
+*Basic order types (Market, Limit, Market-On-Close) *Subscribe to real-time data (price and shortsale data) *Request historical bar data

+It was only tested for trading stocks on US exchanges and against Gateway version 978, legacy API versions are not supported.

+If you use this in a trading application, bear in mind that the client is single-threaded and constantly needs to keep spinning in order to process incoming messages in a timely manner.
+Thus, always use `sleepAsync` to avoid blocking the event loop.

 ## Examples

-Connecting a client to the gateway will immediately subscribe to account updates.
+Connecting a client to the Gateway will immediately subscribe to account updates.
 The client will automatically keep the account state up-to-date, no API requests are needed.
 The account data can be accessed once the connection process is completed.
-In the example below, we define a contract for Apple stock on US exchanges and query Contract details for it.
+In the example below, we define a contract for Apple stock on US exchanges and query contract details for it.

 ```nim
 include ibApi